kontent-ai/delivery-sdk-js/README.md

 ## Build

-Run `gulp build` to generate definitions & dist from the contents of `lib` folder
+- Use `gulp build` to generate definitions & dist from the contents of `lib` folder
+- Use `ng serve` to run sample angular2 app

 ## Notes